Gracoy/AOCR2024_AI_Challenge/README.md

 3. Change the file format and create json file to meet requirement of nnU-Net by "file_sorter.py"
 4. Run notebook "nnU-Net.ipynb" to train nnU-Net segmentation model and inference test data.
 5. Use "seg_post_process.py" to optimize segmentation results of nnU-Net.
-6. Run "get_slice_label.py" to iterate through post-processed segmentation results to obtain slice-lavel labels.
+6. Run "get_slice_label.py" to iterate through post-processed segmentation results and obtain slice-lavel labels.

 ## Calssification task
 7. Use "extract_appendix_window.py" to obatin 3D bounding box coordinates of segemntation results and record as csv file.